Alonso Fernández Alvarez

-Alonso Fernández Álvarez (born March 16, 1982) is a Costa Rican fashion model and beauty pageant titleholder who was crowned Mister Costa Rica 2009 and represented Costa Rica at Mister International 2009 but unplaced.
+Alonso Fernández Álvarez (born March 16, 1982) is a Costa Rican fashion model and beauty pageant titleholder who was crowned Mister Costa Rica 2007 He was a top 15 semifinalist in Manhunt International 2007 and Top 5 in Mister World 2007.

 Mister World Model 2007

 Alonso entered the Mister World Model 2007 pageant held on November 18, 2006 in Guatemala.
 He won Mister Congeniality, and placed first runner-up behind Alberto García of Venezuela who won.

 Manhunt International 2007

 Alonso competed in Manhunt International 2007 held at the new Kangwonland International Convention Centre, Korea on Saturday 10 February 2007 during winter, where he finished as a top-16 semifinalist ranking 7th place and won Mr. Photogenic.

 Mister World 2007

-Alonso, 24, a month later competed in Mister World 2007 and debuted as Costa Rica's first contestant sent to Mister World where he finished as 3rd runner-up on March 31, 2007, in Sanya, People's Republic of China.
+Alonso, 24, a month later competed in Mister World 2007 and debuted as Costa Rica's first contestant sent to Mister World where he finished as Top 5 on March 31, 2007, in Sanya, People's Republic of China.
 He is the highest-placed Mister Costa Rica at Mister World and the first to make the finals.
 At the end of 2007 Beauty Mania conducted an online all-male pageant where Alonso was voted by viewers as Mister Handsome 2007.